 It’s natural to get butterflies before your performance review.
-It isn’t natural to worry about hidden columns or emailing evaluation forms to the wrong employees.
+It isn’t natural to worry about hidden columns becoming unhidden or emailing evaluation forms to the wrong employees.

 “Running our annual review process using spreadsheets was one of my team’s most dreaded and painful tasks,” said Christine Millette, Human Resource Manager at Mintz + Hoke.
 Not only did Millette’s team have to coordinate the send-out of self, peer, and manager reviews using spreadsheets, she had to collect and redistribute those evaluations via email.
 That back and forth was an administrative headache and rightfully a security concern.